virkud/bios611-project1/README.md

 Makefile
 --------
-The Makefile included in this repository will help get a feel of the project.
+The Makefile included in this repository will help build major components of the project.

 For example, to build figures relating to the distribution of ICU visits due to heart failure over age and gender, enter via Docker or with Rstudio and say: